MontiCore/montithings/applications/eud/README.md

 This component receives the calculation, the initial value and the result of the calculation.
 It then creates a string, that represends thsi calculation depending on the inserted model.
 The string is send to the `NumberGenerator`.

 ### **Generator-Server**
 This not a component in the classical MontiThings way, but it is an important part of a project that requires end-user development.
 The `Generator-Server` hosts the website at which the language models can be uploaded.
-Furthermore it generates the python scripts that make up the behavior of the DSL-components based on the uploaded models.
+Furthermore it generates the python scripts that make up the behavior of the EUD-components based on the uploaded models.

 ## **Execution**